mwlsdotcom/mwlsdotcom.github.io/management/delphi-consultation-process/index.md

 |2300  |2100-2400          |                    |               |

 **Arguments in favour of a higher estimate**
-- The beans are very small.<br/>
+- The beans are very small.
-- The jar is larger than it looks.</p>
+- The jar is larger than it looks.

 **Arguments in favour of a lower estimate**
 - The beans are not packed very tightly.